sahahn/parc_scaling/docs/index.md

 Parcellations and neuroimaging atlases are ubiquitous in neuroimaging, namely because they allow for a principled reduction of features.
-This project focuses in particular on the question of choice of parcellation, in particular, how does choice of parcellation influence performance within a machine learning context (See [Background on Machine Learning for Neuroimaging](./ml_neuroimaging.html)).
+This project focuses in particular on the question of choice of parcellation, in particular, how does choice of parcellation influence performance within a machine learning context (See [Goals / Considerations for Machine Learning based Neuroimaging](./ml_neuroimaging.html)).
 We perform a number of different experiments in order to probe this and related questions in detail.

 This website acts as both a standalone project site and as online supplementary materials for the corresponding project paper - [*Why a website?*](./website_info.html)

 ## Base Experiment Setup

 The base experiment conducted within this project was a systematic test of performance of different pre-defined parcellations.
 The structure of the evaluation is shown below:

 ![Outline](https://raw.githubusercontent.com/sahahn/parc_scaling/master/analyze/Figures/Figure1.png)